EA's fast-rising sports games chief Wilson named as CEO

 The executive spent much of his career at EA's game-development studios, in roles revolving around game and content production, gaining credibility at a company that prizes creative talent.

-In contrast, former CEO John Riccitiello who abruptly stepped down in March after missed operational targets, joined Electronic Arts after stints at Pepsico (PEP.N) and Clorox (CLX.N) .
+In contrast, former CEO John Riccitiello who abruptly stepped down in March after missed operational targets, joined Electronic Arts after stints at Pepsico and Clorox .

 "Andrew is the first studio executive to serve as our CEO, a testament to his blend of creative skills and business acumen," Executive Chairman Larry Probst said in a blog post on Tuesday.